randomsilo/python-import-sample/README.md

 Take a look at the files under libproj.
 I created an abstract base class that has implemented methods and methods to be implemented by the sub class.

+## Logging in Modules

+The loggin-test.py shows how to turn on logging for an app.
+Example.py has a method for turning on class logging; more to come...not doen with this yet.